 Migrating to ISO 20022: Key learnings and considerations for financial institutions

 Every financial institution worldwide is on its unique journey towards adopting ISO 20022.
 While the business benefits of the migration are evident, the implementation process has posed unique complexities.
-As banks embark on their ISO 20022 migration journeys, they face intricate and time-consuming technological upgrades, risks of data truncation, the need for effective management of inward and outward mapping of payment messages and missed opportunities for innovation and collaboration.
+As banks prepare for the final countdown to ISO 20022, they face intricate and time-consuming technological upgrades, risks of data truncation, the need for effective management of inward and outward mapping of payment messages and missed opportunities for innovation and collaboration.
+A Swift update for June 2025 highlights that 44.6% of payment instructions traffic has shifted from FIN to ISO 20022 messages.
+The data from Swift paints an interesting picture.
+Many banks continue to use converters around their payment engines to achieve MT to MX translation, which will inevitably lead to missed customer insights.
+Forward-looking institutions will adopt ISO native solutions beyond compliance as the benefits of richer data, better analytics, and improved messaging become more evident in the payments business, thereby further increasing the current percentage of ISO adoption.

 Identifying the right technology partner

 The future of payments is not a fixed destination, but a constantly evolving journey.
-A new report on payments modernization by Celent states that 83% of banks believe the pace of change will increase.
+A new report by Accenture, states that 59% of banks face challenges with legacy payments systems and infrastructure, hindering their ability to deliver next-generation solutions.

 As such, it becomes increasingly crucial for banks and financial institutions to collaborate with a trusted technology partner.
 This approach offers two significant advantages.
 First, it allows banks to continue focusing on growing their business i.e., meeting evolving customer needs, without having to worry about the potential issues arising from a large-scale transformation of this nature.
 Second, a reliable, battle-hardened technology partner, having demonstrated success in a competitive environment, not only ensures a smooth transition during migration but is also capable of anticipating and addressing future issues that could otherwise delay the return on investment.
 For example, having a data model that is adaptable to the unique national or regional nuances in the application of the ISO 20022 standard.
 Such a partner can share best practices, apply domain expertise, and harness modern payments technology that ensures successful payment operations in the new ISO 20022 environment.